uni-medical/SAM-Med3D/readme.md

 </details>

 ## 🔨 Usage
-### Quick Start for SAM-Med3D inference
+### 1. Quick Start for SAM-Med3D
 > **Note:**
-> Currently, labels are required to generate prompt points for inference.
+> **ground-truth labels are required to generate prompt points.
+If you wanna to test image without ground-truth, please generate a **

 First, set up your environment with the following commands:
 ```